Carbonates

 5. Use of quartz wedge.

 Animation of a conoscopic picture of a muscovite crystal cut along the cleavage plan ( perpendicular to the acute bisectrix).
-Click for Quick Time movie.
+Click for movie.
 Observe that isogyres are counter rotating around the poles of the optic axes.

 Beryl (Aqua Marine) normal to the optic axis.
 Beryl is sometimes pseudo biaxial.